Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 7: Average time to reply

-Signals: Handler responsiveness and workflow efficiency.
+Days for a case handler to send a first response after submission.
 Slow first replies are almost always a triage or workload issue, not a motivation one.
 Reporters who wait more than a week for a response often disengage entirely.
+Good looks like first reply within 2-3 business days for most case types, with SLA tracking and escalation visibility for anything aging past threshold.

 KPI 8: Repeat reporter message rate

-Signals: Communication clarity.
+Total back-and-forth messages between handler and reporter during a case.
+It's a communication clarity signal.
 High rates often mean confusion or process friction: reporters asking the same questions in different ways, or handlers not communicating clearly enough the first time.
 Low rates can mean disengagement.
 A healthy mid-range suggests purposeful, productive exchange.

 KPI 9: Case closure time